Scientific Name(s): Solidago spp.

 Young goldenrod plant (with more in the background) in late spring.
 These the young leaves make a tasty tea.

+The leaves can be collected and dried for tea any time from seedling until the flowers bloom.
+Once the flowers bloom the leaves begin deteriorating and usually are no longer worth collecting.
 For a black licorice-flavored tea, cut the young leaves or flower stalks off the plant in late morning after dew has evaporated but before the hot sun bakes them.
+Gather the flowers within the first few days of them opening for the richest flavors.
 Hang the flower stalks upside-down to dry inside a brown paper bag to dry.
-Seep one teaspoon of the dried flowers in hot water to make an anise-flavored tea.
+Steep one teaspoon of the dried flowers in hot water to make an anise-flavored tea.

 Many goldenrods will form round galls on their stems.
 These are caused by a fly grub which is also edible by humans though most prefer to use the grub as fishing bait.